dmbarbour/glas/docs/GlasApps.md

 ### Concurrency

 Repetition and replication are equivalent for isolated transactions.
 In context of a transaction machine, within the stable prefix of a transaction, fork can be implemented efficiently by replication, essentially spawning a thread for each stable choice.
-Outside this context, fork can be implemented as probabilistic choice.
+Outside this context, fork can be implemented with probabilistic choice.

-* **fork** - non-deterministic behavior, respond with '0' or '1' bitstring.
+* **fork** - Response is a non-deterministic choice of boolean value '0' or '1'.

 Fork is abstractly a function of time.
-Relevantly, a hierarchical transaction may observe 'fork' backtracking within logically frozen time, but there is no history maintained between transactions or procedural steps.
+That is, the sequence of fork choices is logically frozen when a transaction starts.
+This is relevant in context of hierarchical transactions, to protect optimizations related to eliminating redundant computation.

+*Note:* In some cases, we'll want to fork on a dynamic collection of values.
+This results in potential instability, where updating the collection requires recomputing many unrelated forks.
+This can be mitigated by first computing a relatively stable index of values.

 ### Distribution